jordiabante/CpelNano.jl/README.md

 ## Description

-CpelNano is the first method designed to perform DNA methylation differential analysis using Oxford nanopore data.
+CpelNano is the first method designed to perform DNA methylation differential analysis using nanopore sequencing data.
 The package is based on a recently published method [1].
-CpelNano not only detects mean methylation level differences between groups, but it can also detect significant differences in methylation entropy as well as in the probability distribution of methylation (see [1] for technical details).
+CpelNano not only detects mean methylation level differences between groups and pairs of samples, but it can also detect significant differences in methylation entropy as well as in the probability distribution of methylation (see [1] for technical details).

 ## Testing